Product-led SEO // End-to-end marketer // B2B content strategies and growth hacks // SEO wiz turned Jamstack n00b.

 PIM is your centralized product information system from which the product data is distributed to all relevant stakeholders, teams, and sales channels.

 Core Web Vitals, INP, LCP, Cumulative Layout Shift, FID, Webpagetest.org, Google Lighthouse, Pagespeed Insight, CrUX.
-I’m sure you’ve stumbled upon one of these in your quest to improve front-end performance, right?
+We're sure you've stumbled upon one of these in your quest to improve front-end performance, right?

 But how do you measure performance?
-And why do you need to be data-driven and continuously optimize and build a performance testing and optimization culture?
+And why do you need to be data-driven and continuously monitor, optimize, and build a performance testing and optimization culture?

 Let's explore that.
 Let's go millisecond hunting.